deepa0719/Certificates/README.md

-# Here are some of my course completion certificates and skill certifications.
+Here are my course completion certificates and skill certifications. :nerd-face: